Blog / Beginner's handbook / How to Start a Streetwear Brand in 6 Steps

 Create exclusivity with product drops

-One of the eight basic human instincts, according to Drew Eric Whitman, is the desire to be superior, winning, or “keeping up with the Joneses.”
+According to Drew Eric Whitman, one of the eight basic human instincts is the desire to be superior, win, or “keep up with the Joneses.”
 Use this to your advantage and create a feeling of exclusivity with product drops.
 Add purchase deadlines and limited items to make people feel like they’re in on a special, select deal.

 Source: Charlie Hustle

-When it comes to choosing a marketing strategy, consider how much time and money you’re willing to invest.
-The good news is, start-up costs don’t have to be extravagant—you can even Market Your Online Store on a $50 Budget.
+When choosing a marketing strategy, consider how much time and money you’re willing to invest.
+The good news is starting costs don’t have to be extravagant—you can even market your online store on a $50 budget.

 Some other costs to consider are shipping, outsourcing if needed, and business taxes.
-You should check with your local tax authority and consult a tax professional to determine your tax obligations, and what permits and licenses you may need.
-This way you can make sure you’re complying with all the necessary laws.
+You should check with your local tax authority and consult a tax professional to determine your tax obligations and what permits and licenses you may need.
+This way, you ensure you comply with all the necessary laws.

 To find out how to set up your store’s taxes in 3 simple steps, check out our guide to Printful taxes.

-These brands all started from scratch, but are now über-popular.
+These brands all started from scratch but are now über-popular.
 They all have two things in common: originality and quality.
-Check out this article for more Successful Print-on-Demand Store Examples.
+Check out some more successful print-on-demand store examples in this article.

 Source: MISBHV